jiahaoli57/FinOL/docs/source/key_features/models.rst

 :Description: Transformer model for asset scoring and portfolio selection.
 :Basic Idea:  Employs self-attention mechanisms to process sequences in parallel.
-:Construction: `Source code for finol.model_layer.Transformer <https://finol.readthedocs.io/en/latest/_modules/finol/model_layer/Transformer.html#Transformer>`_
+:Construction: `Source code for Transformer <https://finol.readthedocs.io/en/latest/_modules/finol/model_layer/Transformer.html#Transformer>`_
 :Pros: Highly effective for a wide range of tasks; captures complex relationships.
 :Cons: Requires significant computational resources.
 :Details: The Transformer model takes an input tensor ``x`` of shape ``(batch_size, num_assets, num_features_augmented)``, where ``num_features_augmented`` represents the number of features (including any preprocessed or augmented features) for each asset.
 The final output of the model is a tensor of shape ``(batch_size, num_assets)``, where each element represents the predicted score for the corresponding asset.